EmpathyApp/EmpathyApp/docs/ways-of-working/programmer.md

 WP official coding standards: http://codex.wordpress.org/WordPress_Coding_Standards

-Each person may choose to use the Pseudocode programming process which results in comments that can look a bit different
+Each person may choose to use the Pseudocode programming process (PPP) which results in comments that can look a bit different

 #### Branching